keijiro/vst2413/README.md

 - Rhythm mode is not supported yet.
 - Only for OS X. Windows support is in the plan for the future.
 - VST plug-in only.
-No Audio Units support.
+No Audio Units support, and I don't know whether it should.

 Acknowledgement
 ---------------